 Currently, Outdoor Gravity Park is the only place in the United States where you can go zorbing.
 Climb into one of the gigantic balls and have the staff start you down the track of your choice (there’s three to choose from) — and you’ll be zorbing for the first time.
 Protective layers ensure you don’t get hurt as the ball bumps and hurdles downhill, and you’ll be sliding and falling all over the place inside.

 Go alone or with up to two others, and try wet zorbing to facilitate your sliding even more.
 With that version of the sport, 10 gallons of water are thrown into the ball with you — and virtually ensures you won’t stay on your feet for long.
+Among the many outdoor activities that Pigeon Forge has to offer, this is. favorite for locals and tourists.

 Five Oaks Riding Stables